mahmoudaboueleneen/tomasulo/docs/report.md

 In our case, we reached a point where an Adder, for example, had to write its result to the bus - which is nothing but a bunch of wires to transmit the data.
 We found ourselves asking whether we should simulate the bus, making a class for the bus and having the components then read from it.

-Now, we ended up adding a `CommonDataBus` class, effectively simulating these wires, but one does not have to stop there.
+Now, we ended up adding the `CommonDataBus` class, effectively simulating these wires, but one does not have to stop there.
 We can just keep going on and on and on with no end to this.
 We could keep simulating down to the level of the logic gates.

-Many times during this project we found ourselves thinking that implementing the real thing would've been easier, because we have to make up fake scenarios and ways that go against the actual logic of the thing we're actually trying to simulate, because it is just that - a simulation.
+Another thing is, many times during this project we found ourselves thinking that implementing the real thing would've been easier, because we have to make up fake scenarios and ways that go against the actual logic of the thing we're actually trying to simulate, because it is just that - a simulation.
 It's not the real thing, so you often have to go out of your way to do things that go against the real logic in order to make the simulation work.

-Perhaps this is too philosophical.
+Perhaps this is all too philosophical.
 Perhaps it is nonsensical.
-And, perhaps this is just how it is with these kinds of projects.
+Perhaps this is just how it is with these kinds of projects.